 Pre-COD: Best Practices for Project Commissioning

-PV Pros often provides independent engineering services on new solar construction projects.
+PV Pros often provides Owner’s Engineering and IE services on new solar construction projects.
 In this role, we ensure that PV system performance and capacity tests are conducted in accordance with relevant industry standards, such as ASTM E2848-11 Standard test method for reporting photovoltaic non-concentrator system performance, as well as any other pertinent contract terms.

 Boots-on-the-ground measurements are essential during project commissioning.
 It is impossible to conduct the voltage, polarity, I-V curve, and other tests required during pre-commissioning and commissioning without boots-on-the-ground resources.